New European Commentary

 "Trouble" is the word used of Joseph's "trouble" (Gen. 41:51).
 Job was failing to see that his trouble had marvellously passed away and he was totally restored.
 God would save Israel from their "trouble" if they repented (Dt.
 26:7 s.w.).
 "Trouble" is the word used in Is.
 53:11 of the suffering servant's "travail of... soul".
 Again, Job was the prototype for the suffering servant.

 Job 3:11 Why didn’t I die from the womb?
-Why didn’t I give up the spirit when my mother bore me?-
+Why didn’t I give up the spirit when my mother bore me?

+- Now begin the "why" questions... and this is exactly what God will refuse to answer, and even criticizes Job for.
 This whole depressive lament is more or less repeated by Jeremiah when in depression (Jer.
 20:17,18).
 We can learn from that how we should turn to Biblical precedent and example even in the darkest times of depression.
 But further, we see how Job's experiences are again understood as the prototype for those of the righteous remnant at the time of Judah's sufferings at the hands of the Babylonians.

 Job 3:12 Why did the knees receive me?
 Or why the breast, that I should nurse?-